wp-plugins/pesapal-pay/readme.txt

 == Description ==

 A quick way to integrate PesaPal to your website to handle the payment process.
 All you need to do is set up what parameters to capture from the form and the plugin will do the rest via the shortcode [pesapal_pay_button] where you can add the attribute button_name to be the text on the button.
-You can now alos accept donations via the PesaPal Donate Widget or using the shortcode [pesapal_donate]
+You can now alos accept donations via the PesaPal Donate Widget or using the shortcode [pesapal_donate].
+Call the javascript function pesapal_pay_no_invoice(parentdivId,email, amount) with parentdivId being the ID you want pesapal to be loaded

 Main Features: